RoboticVisionOrg/carlie_docs/docs/going_further/3_levels_of_carlie.md

 There are also three LEDs located on the low-level PCB that can potentially help if a problem occurs.

 * **The Green LED** is a heart beat monitor and will flash at approximately 5Hz.
 If the heart beat LED is ever not flashing a problem has occured within the firmware.
-* **The Yellow LED** will turn on if there is a communication failure between the microcontroller and the controlling PC.
-A communication failure will occur if the microcontroller has not received the */carlie/estop/gamepad* topic within a specified time period, the default time period is 0.5 seconds.
+* **The Yellow LED** will turn on if there is a communication failure between the micro-controller and the controlling PC.
+A communication failure will occur if the micro-controller has not received the */carlie/estop/gamepad* topic within a specified time period, the default time period is 0.5 seconds.
 Note, that if Carlie is in RC teleoperation mode this LED will never turn on.
 * **The Red LED** will turn on if movement is currently disabled (i.e. if either the button or remote estop are engaged or if there is a communication failure).
 Note, that if Carlie is in RC teleoperation mode this LED will always be off and movement will always be enabled.

 <figure float="center" style="margin-bottom: 2em; display: block; text-align: center">